Ayub-Ian/learnings/stack/README.md

 # Stack Data Structure

-A stack is a linear data structure that follows the principle of Last In First Out (LIFO).
+A stack is an ordered collection of items where the addition of new items and the removal of existing items always takes place at the same end.
+It's linear data structure that follows the principle of Last In First Out (LIFO).
 This means the last element inserted inside the stack is removed first.

+It provides an ordering based on length of time in the collection.
+Newer items are near the top, while older items are near the base.

 You can think of the stack data structure as the pile of plates on top of another.
 ![stack of plates](images/stack-of-plates.png)